Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pa.md

 Power up the vck190 board.

 ### Step 3.4 Run the Application
-After vck190 board boots up and ready to accepts commands with Linux prompt, issue these command from terminal.
+After vck190 board boots up and ready to accepts commands with Linux prompt, issue these commands from terminal.
 ```bash
 cd /run/media/mmcblk0p1
 ./host.exe a.xclbin